 If you are needing to get rid of over the counter or even more dangerous drugs, then mark Saturday, Oct.
 23 on your calendar.

 The Hamblen County Substance Abuse Coalition will have its “Operation Medicine Bottle” event from 10 a.m. to 2 p.m., Saturday, Oct.
-23 at Walmart, located at 475 Crockett Trace Drive in Morristown.
+23 at College Square Mall, Morris Boulevard in Morristown.
+This is a new location from what was previously announced.

 During this time, medications will be collected by the coalition and the Drug Enforcement Administration.